juansvc/react-cards-grid/README.md

 - `npm run start` to run frontend react app
 - `npm run start` to run test and mock api

-## Overview

-Please create a responsive web page that displays a card-based grid based on the requirements below.
-We have provided mockups to assist in styling, please follow them as closely as possible, as this assignment tests for visual fidelity.

-## Requirements

 - Filter Grid Component: 3 columns for desktop, 2 for mobile.
 - Content cards flip on hover for desktop, flip on tap for mobile.
 3D CSS transform.